cpmodel/FTT_StandAlone/docs/Update manuals/FTT-Power update manual.md

 6. Update Cost-Supply Curves to reflect maximum capacity factor by country.
 These go up steadily over time for solar and wind, as efficiency and capacity factors improve.
 7. You can also check efficiency and GHG emissions, which change with slow changes of technologies.
 Note that emissions are computed bottom-up, but there is a top-down correction to ensure our overall emissions are correct in E3ME.
 8. Update efficiencies of storage technologies if needed.
+4. Update the learning rate.
+We use learning rates from literature.
+It may be worth revisiting every 5 to 10 years, depending on the novelty of the technology and speed of deployment.
+The last update was done in early 2022 for solar and wind technologies, as well as storage technologies.

 ### Classification
 1. Update which technologies should be included.
 Are there new technologies we should include?
-In particular storage technologies / hydrogen?
+Do we have the data to split rooftop solar from utility-scale solar?
+Can we add storage technologies / hydrogen?
 And have some technologies been relegated to the dustbin?